Eurafrica: Overview

-The term had already been coined by the time of the high imperial period of the nineteenth century.
-It played a role in some technocratical fantasies, such as the Atlantropa vision in the 1920s and the 1930s (compare the recently failed Desertec project).
+The term had already been coined by the nineteenth century when most Africa was becoming an integrated part of European empires.
+It was a theory espoused by some economic policy technocrats such as the Atlantropa vision in the 1920s and the 1930s (compare the recently failed Desertec project).
 It then aimed to integrate African colonies providing raw materials with Europe.
 Erich Obst was one of the propagators during World War II.

 The 1920s saw Richard von Coudenhove-Kalergi founding the first popular movement for a united Europe.
-His Paneuropean Union saw a Eurafrican alliance using the European colonies as a "dowry" as important base of Europes ability to found a third pillar against the Americas and Asia.
+His Paneuropean Union saw a Eurafrican alliance using the European colonies as a "dowry" as important base of Europe's ability to found a third pillar against the Americas and Asia.
 Coudenhove-Kalergis' belief had racial undertones as he claimed that Eurafrika would combine European high culture and African "primitive" vitalism to benefit both continents.

-Luiza Bialasiewicz refers to Karl Haushofers vision of an "Eurafrican" pan-region as base of the vision of Eurafrica as the most central third of the world.
+Luiza Bialasiewicz refers to Karl Haushofer's vision of an "Eurafrican" pan-region as base of the vision of Eurafrica as the most central third of the world.

 The partnership discourse grew from a mere political and economic exchange to an enhanced relevance attached to the sphere of emotions and sexuality in the interwar period.

 Eurafrica remained a remote political dream until the end of the World War II.
 Afterwards, it gained actual political impact as part of the driving forces towards European unity.
 Given its geographical and legal positioning, the former French territory Algeria was, in the 1950s, the focal point of the French vision of Eurafrique.

 Léopold Sédar Senghor's concept of Eurafrique was closely connected with négritude, which put African cultural achievements, including the Sub-Saharan region, on the same level as European ones and saw them as part of the same cultural continuum.
 Senghors Élégie pour la Reine de Saba, published in his Élégies majeures in 1976 uses the Queen of Sheba legend as a love poem and a political message.
 Senghor's use of africanité and négritude involved in including Arab-Berber Africa.

 The Revolutions of 1989 in the Eastern Bloc led to unforeseen changes and also overtook - albeit temporarily - the traditional interest in closer European-African co-operation.
 Against the basic foundation narrative, the large European expansion in recent decades had been eastbound and not cross-Mediterranean.

 In 2009, a German Christian Democratic think tank, the Konrad Adenauer Foundation, noting the lack of a level playing field on political and economic issues, tried to focus on the future spiritual and cultural perspectives of Eurafrica instead.